Short Duration Income Fund (PSDTX)

 The BofA Merrill Lynch U.S. Treasury Bill Index is an unmanaged index that tracks the performance of U.S. dollar denominated U.S. Treasury Bills publicly issued in the U.S. domestic market.
 Qualifying securities must have a remaining term of at least one month to final maturity and a minimum amount outstanding of $1 billion.
 You cannot invest directly in an index.

 Consider these risks before investing: Putnam Short Duration Income Fund is not a money market fund.
 The effects of inflation may erode the value of your investment over time.
 Funds that invest in government securities are not guaranteed.
-Mortgage-backed securities are subject to the risk that they may increase in value less when interest rates decline and decline in value more when interest rates rise.
-We may have to invest the proceeds from prepaid investments in other investments with less attractive terms and yields.
-The value of bonds in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer or industry.
+Mortgage-backed investments, unlike traditional debt investments, are also subject to prepayment risk, which means that they may increase in value less than other bonds when interest rates decline and decline in value more than other bonds when interest rates rise.
+We may have to invest the proceeds from prepaid investments, including mortgage backed investments, in other investments with less attractive terms and yields.
+Bond prices may fall or fail to rise over time for several reasons, including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer or industry.
 These factors may also lead to periods of high volatility and reduced liquidity in the bond markets.
 Bond investments are subject to interest-rate risk (the risk of bond prices falling if interest rates rise) and credit risk (the risk of an issuer defaulting on interest or principal payments).
 Interest-rate risk is greater for longer-term bonds, and credit risk is greater for below-investment-grade bonds.
+Credit risk is generally greater for debt not backed by the full faith and credit of the U.S. government.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
 Unlike bonds, funds that invest in bonds have fees and expenses.
 You can lose money by investing in the fund.

 Credit qualities are shown as a percentage of net assets as of the date indicated above.
 A bond rated BBB or higher (A-3/SP-3 or higher, for short-term debt) is considered investment grade.
 This chart reflects the highest security rating provided by one or more of Standard & Poor's, Moody's, and Fitch.
 Ratings and portfolio credit quality will vary over time.
 Derivative instruments are only included to the extent of any unrealized gain or loss on such instruments and are shown in the cash and net other assets category.
 The fund itself has not been rated by an independent rating agency.
 The `Cash and net other assets` category may show a negative market value percentage as a result of the timing of trade date versus settlement date transactions.